Hannahgrice/Project_4/README.md

 Performance Visualization
 Training and validation accuracy and loss were plotted to visualize the model’s performance over the epochs.
 A histogram of prediction probabilities was generated to analyze the model's output distribution.

 **Ethical Considerations**
 Data Privacy: Personal identifiers were removed from the dataset to protect patient privacy.

-Bias Mitigation: Efforts were made to ensure that the model fairly represents both normal and tumor classes, with balanced training data.
+Check for Bias: Efforts were made to ensure that the model fairly represents both normal and tumor classes, with balanced training data.
 Model Interpretability: The model's predictions were analyzed for fairness and accuracy, considering the serious implications of false negatives in medical diagnoses.

 **Visualizations**
 Visualized Images from the dataset

 **Tools and Libraries**

-**Python
+Python

-**Matplotlib
+Matplotlib

-**TensorFlow
+TensorFlow

-**NumPy
+NumPy

-**Google Colab
+Google Colab

 **Tableau** - https://public.tableau.com/app/profile/brake.chias/viz/BrainTumorVisualization/Story1